nv-legate/legate/docs/legate/source/api/changes/dev.rst

   feature is currently considered *experimental* as it is not always profitable when it should be.
 - Rename ``bind.sh`` to ``legate-bind.sh``.
+- Add ``LEGATE_CUDA_DRIVER`` environment variable to optionally override the location of the CUDA driver shared library.
+If not set, defaults to "libcuda.so.1".

 C++
 ---